caraortizmah/x-ray_scripting_out/examples/readme.md

 (...)
 ```

-In the first group of six MOs are from the core space and the last two (in this example) belong to the virtual space.
+The first six MOs in the group belong to the core space, while the last two (in this example) are from the virtual space.

-In `AB_4.0A.out`, the XAS results has the folowing standard format of transitions by excited state with including the list of coupling MOs:
+In `AB_4.0A.out`, the XAS results follow the standard format, including transitions by excited state along with a list of coupling MOs:

 ```
 Eigenvectors of ROCIS calculation: